Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Introduction

-Enhancing CFD simulations through ML can accelerate the computations without compromising accuracy or produce more accurate results within the same computational time.
+Enhancing CFD simulations through ML may accelerate the computations without deeply compromising accuracy or produce more accurate results with similar computational time.
 For this purpose, the ML model can completely substitute the traditional CFD solver, leading to reduced-order models (ROMs) or partially enhancing some specific components' performance.
 The ROMs exhibit accelerated time-to-solution but pay the cost of low fidelity and a narrow range of applicability~\cite{ taira, pant, Ghommem2014, iollo}.
 ROMs use linear data compression techniques like dynamic-mode decomposition (DMD)~\cite{ schmid} and principal-component analysis (PCA)~\cite{ jolliffe}, or non-linear compression like autoencoders~\cite{ lee}.
-When substituting a component of the traditional solver, the typical approach consists of replacing the turbulent closure model ~\cite{ duraisamy}, which is one of the significant sources of error, with an ML model.
+When substituting a component of the traditional solver, the typical approach replaces the turbulent closure model ~\cite{ duraisamy}, which is one of the significant sources of error, with an ML model.
 Thus, Ling et al.~\cite{ling} outperform the traditional solvers using a deep neural network for RANS turbulence modeling.
-Alternatively, Obiols-Sales et al.~\cite{ obiols} speed up the convergence of RANS simulations by combining iterations of a convolutional neural network (CNN) and the traditional solver.
+Alternatively, Obiols-Sales et al.~\cite{ obiols} speed up the convergence of RANS simulations by substituting the traditional solver with a subrogated model composed of a convolutional neural network (CNN) while the solution´s residual of the learned model is below a certain threshold; when this criterion is unsatisfied, they switch again to the traditional solver.
 Ajuria et al.~\cite{ ajuria} accelerate the algorithm by substituting the Jacobi solver with a CNN for the Poisson equation, one of the most expensive parts of the traditional numerical solver.